voting-tools/pref_voting/paper/paper.md

  - `Profile`: each voter linearly orders the candidates;
  - `ProfileWithTies`: each voter ranks the candidates, allowing ties and omissions of candidates;
- - `GradeProfile`: each voter assigns to each candidate a grade from some finite list of grades;
+ - `GradeProfile`: each voter assigns grades from some finite list of grades to selected candidates (with approval ballots as a special case);
- - `UtilityProfile`: each voter assigns to each candidate a real number;
+ - `UtilityProfile`: each voter assigns a real number to each candidate;
  - `SpatialProfile`: each voter and each candidate is placed in a multi-dimensional space;
  - `MajorityGraph`: an edge from candidate A to candidate B represents that more voters rank A above B than vice versa;
  - `MarginGraph`: a weighted version of a `MajorityGraph`, where the weight on an edge represents the margin of victory (or other measure of strength of majority preference).